MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Opmaak

-tien cijfers zonder spaties en scheidingstekens
+10 cijfers zonder spaties en scheidingstekens

 ### <a name="pattern"></a>Patroon

-tien cijfers
+10 cijfers

 ### <a name="checksum"></a>Checksum